javad-rezaie/RTMDet/README.md

 1. Update the `DATA_DIR` path inside the `train.sh` script to your appropriate local path where the dataset is located.
 2. Update the `GPU` variable to the number of installed GPUs on your PC.

+## Tips
+Ensure that the `train.sh` and  `jupyter.sh` bash scripts has executable permissions.
+If not, grant execute permission by running `chmod u+x train.sh`.

+# Model Conversion to OpenVINO and Hugging Face Integration
+## Converting to OpenVINO
+Our trained PyTorch model was converted to OpenVINO format using the Model Optimizer tool.
+This streamlined the deployment process for various hardware platforms.

+## Hugging Face Upload
+We shared the OpenVINO model on the Hugging Face Model Hub, making it easily accessible for developers ([here](https://huggingface.co/spaces/homai/Kvasir-Instrument-RTMDet)).
+This allows for straightforward integration into applications and fine-tuning on custom datasets.

+## Running on Hugging Face
+Instantiating the model from its unique identifier on Hugging Face enables easy execution and result visualization.
+Whether through the website interface or the API, running the model is intuitive and efficient.

 ## Disclaimer

 This project is intended for educational purposes only.
 It is not intended to provide medical advice or any other professional advice.
 Any use of this project for real-world applications should be done with caution and proper consultation with relevant experts.